A Birds of Prey and Oracle Stan

 I also loved Dinah’s relationship with her father and Larry here in general.
 It kind of annoyed me because I try my best not to enjoy cop characters anymore.
 Somehow, Monir made me enjoy him anyway.
 Even posthumously, Dinah Drake’s involvement holds weight and invokes legacy.
 Thinking of it now, legacy is also an aspect of Monir herself.
-In pursuing music, embracing the arts and championing the rights of women, she represents her grandmother’s legacy.
+In pursuing music, embracing the arts, and championing the rights of women, she represents her grandmother’s legacy.

 Minor Questions and Critiques

 I knew why Batman wouldn’t work here, since he’d pull too much focus.
 But I lamented Dinah being so much younger if not to see Dinah beat him in a fight.
-Also due Dinah’s age, one of her newer friendships is also given a generational gap.
+Also due to Dinah’s age, one of her newer friendships is also given a generational gap.
 Previously that was her best friend in the comics.
 However, the spirit of the friendship was there.
 I also liked the Mandy character a lot.
 I liked how both sets of best friends paralleled each other and personified through song.
 It was sad we never got a cameo or mention of Huntress in the story, even as a student.
-But in my personal head canon, I like to think she’ll join Dinah later.
-The last thing is pure personal preference, but I prefer the Canary Cry being unique to Dinah Laurel Lance.
+But in my personal headcanon, I like to think she’ll join Dinah later.
+The last thing is purely personal preference, but I prefer the Canary Cry being unique to Dinah Laurel Lance.

 Why You Should Read This Story

 Do you enjoy well-crafted stories in general?
 How about Gotham-related tales and the superhero genre?
-If you like themes of new love, friendship, secrets, legacy, betrayal and resistance, this story is for you.
+If you like themes of new love, friendship, secrets, legacy, betrayal, and resistance, this story is for you.
 There are still many who don’t know who the Black Canary is.
 This book might prove to be a very good gateway to understanding why she has her fans.
 Plus if you already love the character, you’ll enjoy seeing her front and center. dealing with a fresh new story.
 There are some familiar faces as well as some welcome newcomers.

 And seeing as how this is the Black Canary, this book has action.
 It’s got fights, martial arts, as well as the creepy and eerie factor of the talons.
 The talons are the enforcers of the Court of Owls.
-Speaking of the Court, the organization, while familiar to some, are relatively new in comics history.
+Speaking of the Court, the organization, while familiar to some, is relatively new in comics history.
 They provide a very credible and compelling threat to the storyline.
 They are definitely a worthy threat for a powerful force for good.

 This story has a lot of heart.
 You can feel it in the writing and the raw emotion conveyed throughout.
-Last but not least, this story is a message for the importance of uplifting the most vulnerable and for equality.
+Last but not least, this story is a message about the importance of uplifting the most vulnerable and for equality.
 It is also a story reminding us to use our voices.
 To speak up and speak out against things that are wrong.
-This is a story with strong themes of women-empowerment.
+This is a story with strong themes of women empowerment.
 But it’s not at the expense of making men the sole monsters or enemies.
 There are men who also want equality and want to fight the good fight here.
 Men who are not bothered by the fact that the hero of this story is a young woman.